platformsh/platformsh-docs/src/configuration/app/workers.md

 # Workers

-Every application may optionally define zero or more worker instances.
+Every application may also define zero or more worker instances.
 A worker instance runs as its own container independently of the web instance and has no Nginx instance running.
 The router service cannot direct public requests to it, either, so running your own web server on a worker (using Node.js or Go) is not useful.

 A worker instance is the exact same code and compilation output as a web instance.
 The container image is built only once, and then deployed multiple times if needed.
 That is, the `build` hook and `dependencies` may not vary from one instance to another.
 What may vary is how the container is then configured and how resources are allocated.